wohaco/despace/akatsuki.md

 The spacecraft entered a 24-hour orbit of 250‑350 × 66 000 km with an inclination of 78 N, allowing close observations of the North pole and global observations of the southern hemisphere.
 The main part of the mission ended in October 2007 and was extended until December 2012.
 In terms of atmospheric and surface observations, the main difference between Akatsuki and Venus Express is that Venus Express focused on global observations from Equatorial orbit, while Akatsuki focuses on spectroscopy from polar orbit, despite the fact that VMC on Venus Express did a global survey of the southern hemisphere and VIRTIS created a map of the planetary disk in mosaic mode.
 These various tasks complement each other in various aspects of the study of Venus.

-Information about the vertical position of clouds and their composition is important for accurate interpretation of images from VCO; it is difficult to get information about the location of clouds from VCO, and multi-band observations will allow you to differentiate the atmosphere into levels ([EVN-010](venus.md)).
-Information about the vertical composition of the atmosphere obtained by the Venus Express spectrographic instruments (PFS, SPICAV, VIRTIS) is the basis for Akatsuki's operation.
+Information about the vertical position of clouds and their composition is important for accurate interpretation of images from VCO; it is difficult to get information about the location of clouds from VCO, and multi-band observations will allow you to differentiate the atmosphere into levels ([EVN‑010](venus.md)).
+Information about the vertical composition of the atmosphere obtained by the Venus Express spectrographic instruments (PFS, SPICAV, VIRTIS) is the basis for Akatsuki’s operation.

 Due to orbital limitations, Akatsuki cameras take global images of both hemispheres with an emphasis on low and middle latitudes, while VMC and VIRTIS Venus Express take global views of the southern hemisphere with an emphasis on high latitudes.
 Observations of Venus Express are suitable for obtaining the planet scale of symmetrical or asymmetric wave modes, for example, horizontal Y feature (Del Genio and Rossow, 1990) and allow you to observe a hemispherical difference.
-Akatsuki will tell more about the polar vortex ([EVN-067] (venus.md)) and the so-called polar dipole ([EVN-068] (venus.md)), Taylor et al., 1980).
+Akatsuki will tell more about the polar vortex ([EVN‑067] (venus.md)) and the so-called polar dipole ([EVN‑068] (venus.md)), Taylor et al., 1980).

 The method of ringing the surface using the near-IR range is also slightly different from that in Venus Express.
 IR1 scans the surface globally and continuously while simultaneously scanning clouds at a wavelength of 1.01 µm.
 This makes it quite easy to separate the surface structure from the clouds, since clouds rarely change their size and shape.
 Venus Express, however, uses a larger set of wavelengths to isolate individual materials in the surface.
 The latitude coverage of Akatsuki and Venus Express also differs, in the same way as atmospheric observations.